 This kind of disruptive thinking is hard to emulate for established CPG brands, but it’s increasingly important they find ways to do so – not just in terms of product development but also omnichannel strategy.

 Although the coronavirus pandemic has generally served big brands well, it would be dangerous for CPGs to rest on their laurels now.
-The eCommerce boom of the past 18 months has further lowered the barriers to disruption.
+The eCommerce boom of the recent past has further lowered the barriers to disruption.
 With more consumers shopping for groceries online and getting inspiration from social media, disruptive thinking can happen on many more platforms now.